LauraBertola/Tutorials/WGS (high depth)/Exercises.md

 ln -s /home/uramakri/laurabertola/Tutorial_WGS_HD/input_files input_files
 ```

-Follow the rest of the tutorial, running FastQC and Trimming.
+If you look inside this folder, you'll see that I've downloaded files for 7 more individuals.
+Follow the tutorial, running FastQC and Trimming.

 By the end of this exercise you should have a trimmed version for each of the downloaded samples in your output_files folder, nine in total.

 ## Exercise 2

 Next, we will map the samples to a reference genome.
-We will talk about it more during our next session, but to prepare for it, please do the following two steps.
+We will talk about it more during our next session, but to prepare for it, you can do the following two steps.

 Make a folder called 'reference' within your input_files folder first, and navigate into is with `cd`.
 Then download the reference genome, using `wget`:
 ```